NIMogen/EmbeddedSecurity-Writeup/microcorruption.md

 The following is a walkthrough series on the [Microcorruption Embedded Security CTF](https://microcorruption.com/login), which has you debugging an embedded system running on the msp430 architecture.
 For these labs I used the manual provided for the fictional lock which we are debugging, as well as the MSP430x2xx family users guide.
-This is still a work in progress; I made the mistake of switching to primarilly physical notes partway through these labs, so I'm still gathering and organizing them as I find the time.
-I also need to review some of the later labs in order to better understand them.
+This is still a work in progress; I made the mistake of switching to primarily physical notes partway through these labs, so I'm still gathering and organizing them as I find the time.
+I also need to re-complete some of the later labs in order to better understand them.

 ### Tutorial and Level 1 (New Orleans)